Extensive contracts for the manufacture of goods

 These cover corporate status, identity, qualifications and whatever else you wish to add.
 That way, you know who you are dealing with.

-This sets out what exactly is the deal.
+This sets out the deal.
 It is not a full specification, but rather describes the main steps you expect from your counter-party.

 We know that design acceptance is a critical part of a manufacturing contract.
 A specification cannot usually be precise and complete without prior acceptance of design.
 That means you will need a process for designing, prototyping, submission for testing and quality assurance - all before a product can be produced in market quantity.

-- Cost allocation: who pays for what at each stage of development
+Cost allocation: who pays for costs incurred at each stage of development